Saywayabhi/Calculator-WebApp/README.md

 # Calculator-WebApp
-using HTML, CSS &amp; JS.
+using HTML, CSS & JS.

+first when i add js file its not worked. now i learn js properly and make it happen . it is working properly.